aberardinelli/lily58build/README.md

 cp default/* custom_example/
 ```

 Now edit `custom_example/keymap.c` as you like using the [QMK keycodes](https://docs.qmk.fm/#/keycodes).

+As noted above, if you want to plug your USB cable into the right side instead of the (default) left side, you'll also need to edit one line in `config.h` in your `custom_example` folder.
+Change `#define MASTER_LEFT` to `#define MASTER_RIGHT`.

 When you're ready, compile and flash:

 ```
 qmk compile -kb lily58 -km custom_example